PouyaPouryaie/basicFeaturesForSpringProject/README.md

 - decoupling layer
     - controller, service and repository layer for easy extend
 - flexible search
     - use CriteriaQuery and CriteriaBuilder for search base on Entity
+- jasypt
+    - use for encrypt password and added to config file, then decrypted pass in runtime

 ## Run guide
 ### Run for develop and debug: <br>